phone 021 | 010 | 031 286 0123 or

 What is the process from order to login onto the fibre powered internet?

-The service application is submitted to Telkom.
-Once received by Telkom a coverage check is run with your details to ensure you are in an area where TFTTH is available.
-If the service is available in your area, Telkom technicians will start the installation process at the premises.
+The service application is submitted to Openserve.
+Once received by Openserve a coverage check is run with your details to ensure you are in an area where TFTTH is available.
+If the service is available in your area, Openserve technicians will start the installation process at the premises.
 The installation involves running fibre through the walls of the premises, as well as trenching from your inner boundary to said wall.
 In the event that additional trenching is required, excess installation charges will be incurred.

 Do I need to keep my land line?